citiesapps/trainings/2021_07_22-Better_Styling_With_CSS_Flexbox_and_SASS/docu.md

   - Like this, stylesheets can get extremely long
   - After you made something work, try to remove each line of code that is not necessary
 - **Keep your CSS readable**
-  - Make sure your CSS is readable for others and yourself.
-  - It helps to create less complicated (low level) selectors using descriptive classnames.
-  - If you do create a complicated selector, add a comment explaining what you select so you and others will understand it.
+  - ADD TEXT HERE
+  - Complicated selectors: add a comment
 - **Keep your CSS organized**
   - Write title comments for each section:
     - Global / typography / layout / components